-Eminent marketer Seth Godin opted years ago to disallow comments from readers on his blog.
+Eminent marketer Seth Godin opted to disallow readers’ comments on his blog.

-Godin responded to the criticism of not allowing comments by saying: …I think comments are terrific, and they are the key attraction for some blogs and some bloggers.
+Godin responded to the criticism of not allowing comments by saying: …I think comments are terrific and are the key attraction for some blogs and some bloggers.
 Not for me, though.

-Second, it takes way too much of my time to even think about them, never mind curate them.
+Second, it takes way too much of my time to think about them, never mind curating them.

-And finally, and most important for you, it permanently changes the way I write.
+And finally, and most importantly for you, it permanently changes how I write.
 Instead of writing for everyone, I find myself writing in anticipation of the commenters.
 I’m already itching to rewrite my traffic post below.
 So, given a choice between a blog with comments or no blog at all, I think I’d have to choose the latter….

-Godin has since suggested that disallowing comments on blogs would not work today because of the need to connect at a deeper level than when he started blogging years ago.
+Godin has since suggested that disallowing blog comments would not work today because of the need to connect at a deeper level than when he started blogging years ago.

-However, research suggests that people will consume anything that resonates with a core need.
-Even poor customer service.
+However, research suggests that people consume anything that resonates with a core need—even poor customer service.

-These examples are proof-positive that sociability and friendliness are not always necessary when individuals are inclined to spend their hard-earned money.
+These examples prove that sociability and friendliness are not always necessary when individuals are inclined to spend their hard-earned money.

 And to stretch this notion a bit further, if you provide valuable content on social media platforms, it doesn’t matter if you are sociable and choose not to live out loud.

 The Cult Branding Company (n.d.) suggested, “Not everything needs to be directly presented to your customer.
 This is counter to many modern marketing practices where companies constantly try to expose different aspects of the brand in the hope that something might stick.
 Enticing customers to discover positive things about your brand on their own creates a deeper relationship and increases the chances that they will talk positively about you” (para.
 5).